Can I get a heck yes for casserole season?! This chicken fajita casserole is one of my absolute favorites!

 Fajita seasoning and taco seasoning are similar, but fajita seasoning is usually a little less spicy than taco seasoning.
 They can be used pretty interchangeably though.

-If you have time, making the homemade taco seasoning takes this casserole to the next level.
+If you have time, making homemade taco seasoning takes this casserole to the next level.
 It’s much better than store-bought and super easy to whip up – you only need a handful of spices you probably already have in your pantry.

 Meal prep chicken fajita casserole

-- Partial prep – make the chicken and veggie mixture(stop at where you would add the rice) ahead of time and store it in the refrigerator in an airtight container.
+- partial prep – make the chicken and veggie mixture ahead of time and store it in the refrigerator in an airtight container.
 When you are ready to eat, simply put everything into your cast iron or a large casserole dish and bake it in the oven.
-It might take a little longer since everything will be cold, but will work just the same.

 Substitutions

 - canned green chilies – you can leave these off if needed, but I find they add a nice spice to the recipe.
+Use mild or hot.

 - taco seasoning – fajita seasoning will work the same as taco seasoning.